Ingwie/OpenAVRc_Dev/OpenAVRc/debug/Readme.md

 * **de Addr [lLen]**: Display EEPROM content starting at Addr address (eg: de0l32)
 * **df Addr [lLen]**: Display FLASH content starting at Addr address (eg: df200l512)
 * **st**:    Displays the TinyDbg status
+* **Vxx=value**:     Set the new value of a variable (xx=Variable ID, Value=the new value)

+**Important note:**

+When setting a new value for a variable of type "string", take care to the maximum supported string length: **TinyDbg** cannot verify if there is enought room to store the new string!
+Buffer overflow can happen!

 Contact
 -------